wangdi4/llvm/opencl-intel/doc/kernel_debugging.rst

      Make breakpoint pending on future shared library load? (y or [n]) y Breakpoint 1 (kernel.cl:5) pending.

 3. Run the host program.
-Execution will be stopped once the debugger hits the breakpoint in the kernel.
+The execution stops once the debugger hits the breakpoint in the kernel:

    ::